 I would not call Vlissingen one of the prettiest towns of the Netherlands.
-The good thing about it is its location along the Westerschelde (waterway), the main entrance to the harbor of Antwerp in Belgium.
+The best thing about it is its location along the Westerschelde (waterway), the main entrance to the harbor of Antwerp in Belgium.
 From the boulevard and beach of Vlissingen you can see the big ships passing by towards Antwerp harbor.
-This, in combination with its accessibility by public transport, makes it a cool and convenient starting point for your hike.
-If you want to read a bit more about Vlissingen, visit the website of the Vlissingen Tourist Information.
+This – in combination with its accessibility by public transport – makes it a cool and convenient starting point for your hike.
+If you want to read more about Vlissingen, visit the website of the Vlissingen Tourist Information.

 Between Vlissingen and Zoutelande

 Your trail may or may not end in Zoutelande.
 This is a small and quite touristy village.
-There is not that much to see here: a windmill, an old church, a lighthouse.
+There is not that much to see in Zoutelande: a windmill, an old church, a lighthouse.
 The most important attraction of Zoutelande is its beach.
-The place has become better known since a song was written about it by the Dutch band BLØF, which confirms that there is not that much to do here.
+The place has become better known since a song was written about it by the Dutch band BLØF.
+This song totally confirms that there is not that much to do here.
 Watch the video for the song and some visuals of Zoutelande village and beach.

-Despite the fact that there is not that much to do here, it is an excellent place for relaxation.
-There are some nice beach restaurants where you can relax and enjoy the sound of the waves.
-You may also want to go for a swim.
+Despite the fact that there is not that much to do here Zoutelande is an excellent place for relaxation.
+There are some nice beach restaurants to relax and enjoy the sound of the waves.
+You may want to go for a swim to cool down.
 Or you could decide to keep on walking towards Westkapelle (just follow the coastline).